AAmine99/AAmine99/README.md

 ### Welcome to my page.
 I'm X, a Shopify Web-Developer from <img src="./united-states.png" width="13"> LA, US.

-Unlike other developers, I only work with Shopify and my main skills are store setup and theme editing.<br>
-I'm experienced in working with HTML, CSS, JavaScript, and liquid (Shopify's templating language).<br>
-For examples of what I can build for you, you can take a look at my [personal website.](https://google.com)
-<br><br>
 ***Feel free to reach out if you have a question about my services or if you just want to say hi.***

 **👨‍💻 My services**

+Do you need an eCommerce website or custom Shopify development?
+Unlike other developers, I only work with Shopify and my focus areas are store setups and theme development.
+Did you work with other Developers/Designers who were not able to fix your issues?
+[Contact me!](https://google.com) I can help and if I can't, no worries.
+There will be no charges made.
+I will make sure you are happy with the outcome before getting billed.
+Here are some common tasks I’m asked to help with, but really anything you might need assistance with I can help.

-> 🏪 Complete store setup
+> 🏪 Complete store setups
  >
-> 🧭 Store migration (Woo-commerce, Big Commerce ...)
+> 🧭 Store migrations (Woo-commerce, Big Commerce ...)
  >
 > 🎨 Theme customizations
  >
-> ⚙️ Third-party app integration
+> ⚙️ Third-party app integrations
  >
-> 🚀 Performance Optimization
+> 🚀 Performance Optimizations
  >